Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

-An extension of the privacy breach level is $d,\gamma$-privacy, which introduces an additional bound $d$ on the prior probability so that the posterior probability $\gamma$ cannot drop by more than a factor of $d/\gamma$~\citep{rastogi_boundary_2007}.
+An extension of the privacy breach level is $d,\gamma$-privacy, which introduces additional bounds on the prior and posterior probabilities ($d$ and $\gamma$, respectively) so that the ratio between posterior and prior probability cannot drop by more than a factor of $d/\gamma$~\cite{rastogi_boundary_2007}.
+This metric is similar to Information Privacy (Section \ref{metric:information-privacy}), but uses more detailed bounds.